Eating Leafy Greens Daily May Help Keep Minds Sharp

 "The association is quite strong," says study author Martha Clare Morris, a professor of nutrition science at Rush Medical College in Chicago.
 She also directs the Rush Institute for Healthy Aging.

 The research included 960 participants of the Memory and Aging Project.
 Their average age is 81, and none of them have dementia.
 Each year the participants undergo a battery of tests to assess their memory.
-Scientists also keep track their eating habits and lifestyle habits.
+Scientists also keep track of their eating habits and lifestyle habits.

 To analyze the relationship between leafy greens and age-related cognitive changes, the researchers assigned each participant to one of five groups, according to the amount of greens eaten.
 Those who tended to eat the most greens comprised the top quintile, consuming, on average, about 1.3 servings per day.
 Those in the bottom quintile said they consume little or no greens.